-- Specifically, CU Boulder requires all new undergraduate students to participate in two required programs: - Community Equity is an online module that addresses CU Boulder policies regarding sexual misconduct and protected-class discrimination and harassment.
-This program also includes information on sexual assault, dating and domestic violence, stalking, and support services. - Effective Bystander Intervention Skills which is an in-person (or virtual), skill-building program to train students in bystander intervention.
+Specifically, CU Boulder requires that all new students and employees and returning second year undergraduate students complete the following required online education:

+- Community Equity/Discrimination and Sexual Misconduct: OIEC offers two online courses (one for students and one for employees) that address CU Boulder policies regarding sexual misconduct and protected-class discrimination and harassment.
+The programs cover information on sexual assault, harassment, and exploitation, dating and domestic violence, stalking, affirmative consent, reporting, resolution options, and support services.
+Two additional educational components include skills for effective bystander intervention and skills for helping someone who has experienced a traumatic incident. - Effective Bystander Intervention Skills: is a program delivered online within the Community Equity course with booster sessions offered virtually or in person provides skill-building for students, staff, and faculty in bystander intervention strategies.

-CU Boulder also requires faculty, staff, and student employees to complete discrimination and harassment training according to the following schedule:
+CU Boulder requires faculty, staff, and student employees to complete discrimination and harassment training according to the following schedule:

-- Staff and student employees: within first 30 days of employment - Faculty: within their first semester of employment - Everyone: after initial training, again at least once every three years.
+- Staff: within first 30 days of employment. - Faculty: within their first semester of employment. - Everyone: after initial training, again at least once every three years.

-b.
-Ongoing Programs and Campaigns
+B. Ongoing Programs and Campaigns

-All employees, including student employees, must complete discrimination and harassment training at least once every three years.
+All employees must complete discrimination and harassment training at least once every three years.
 Some departments require more frequent completion of this training requirement.
-The office of institutional equity and compliance also offers specialized departmental trainings for faculty, supervisors, and other employee groups throughout the year upon request.
+The Office of Institutional Equity and Compliance (OIEC) also offers specialized departmental training for faculty, supervisors, and other employee groups throughout the year upon request.

-c.
-Office of Victim Assistance (OVA) Presentations
+C. Office of Victim Assistance (OVA) Presentations

-The office of victim assistance offers presentations on all of its topic areas and how to support people who may be impacted by traumatic/disruptive life events.
-OVA topic areas include, but are not limited to physical assault, hazing, experiences of bias, grief and loss, discrimination, harassment, sexual harassment, intimate partner abuse, sexual assault, and stalking.
+The Office of Victim Assistance works towards a safer, more socially just and supportive campus community by providing culturally relevant trauma response and prevention services.
+OVA offers presentations on all its topic areas and how to support people who may be impacted by traumatic/disruptive life events.
+OVA topic areas include, but are not limited to physical assault, hazing, experiences of bias, grief and loss, discrimination, harassment, sexual harassment, intimate partner abuse including dating and domestic violence, sexual assault, and stalking.